lucafrance/lucafrance.github.io/_posts/2022-12-29-obsidian-git.md

 ## Conclusion

 Done!
-Your obsidian vault is now backup up to GitHub at regular intervals.
+Your obsidian vault is now backed up to GitHub at regular intervals.

 ![](/assets/2022/obsidian-git/github-my-vault.png)